In this blog, we will see about .Net Framework vs .NET Core vs .Net 5.

 How to choose the framework for development?

-Hope, you are now clear with fundamentals of the available frameworks.
+I hope, you are now clear with the fundamentals of the available frameworks.

-Now, let’s see a tabular comparison which shows, how to select the framework for building and developing server side application.
+Now, let’s see a tabular comparison that shows, how to select the framework for building and developing server-side applications.

 ASP.NET Core vs ASP.NET